FAQ - IB Program

 - have at least 2-3 years of a foreign language in high school

 - are somewhat interested in some aspect of business (accounting, finance, marketing, management or economics)

-- would like to travel abroad and learn more about other countries/cultures
+- interested in traveling abroad and learning more about other countries/cultures

-In order to maintain the quality of the program and to provide the necessary assistance for each student to succeed (internship opportunities, job placement, graduate school application, mentoring relationship with an international business executive, practical consulting projects with regional Multinational Corporations, etc.), admission to the international business major is limited to about 25 freshmen each year.
+In order to maintain the quality of the program and to provide the necessary assistance for each student to succeed (internship opportunities, job placement, graduate school application, mentoring relationship with an international business executive, practical consulting projects with regional Multinational Corporations, etc.), admission to the international business major is limited to about 20 first-year students each year.

 Yes!
 About 25% of our IB students are from other countries who bring diversity and different perspectives to our program.

 If you (1) take a full load of courses including a foreign language course and either Microeconomics, Macroeconomics, or an Accounting course, (2) receive a minimum 3.00 GPA at the end of the first semester or in the first year of study at Elizabethtown College, and (3) wish to pursue International Business, space permitting, we will admit you into the IB major at that time.

 A degree in IB does not mean you will be working abroad after graduation.
 More than 90% of our graduates work in the US in companies that do business in other countries.

 Our students could apply for any job open to Business graduates.
 In addition, they could also apply for jobs that require specific “IB-related” skills set.
 Examples of entry-level jobs that IB graduates from Etownhave received are: Global Wealth Management Associate, Import Coordinator, Import Specialist, Operations Coordinator, International Export Coordinator, International Marketing Representative, International Tax Analyst, Logistics Coordinator, Business Development Analyst, Quality Assurance Coordinator and Treasury Management Analyst.

 - The IB major is an integrated program in language, foreign cultures, international interactions and business skills.